The Sopranos: Road to Respect

 The Sopranos: Road to Respect is a 2006 video game by American developer 7 Studios based on the HBO series The Sopranos (1999–2007).
-The game's storyline takes place between the fifth and sixth seasons and centers on Salvatore "Big Pussy" Bonpensiero's illegitimate son, Joey LaRocca, as he works his way up in the Soprano crime family.
+The game's storyline takes place between the fifth and sixth seasons and centers on an original character, Salvatore "Big Pussy" Bonpensiero's illegitimate son Joey LaRocca, as he works his way up the fictional DiMeo crime family under Tony Soprano.

 Road to Respect was published by THQ for the PlayStation 2; a version for the Xbox 360 was set for release, but was canceled.
 The game received mostly negative reviews.

 Gameplay

 The player is able to take missions from the main characters of the series at certain points in the game.
 Road to Respect differs from other mob-influenced games in that it is a linear, story-driven action game as opposed to Grand Theft Autos open-world type gameplay.
-Players are able to play Texas Hold 'Em with members of the family and visit the Bada Bing!.
-The game focuses almost exclusively on the Mafia aspect of The Sopranos.
+Players are able to play Texas Hold 'Em with members of the family and visit the Bada Bing! but otherwise have no other side activities to participate in.
+The game focuses almost exclusively on the Mafia aspect of The Sopranos as opposed to the series' focus on both life in and outside the criminal world.

 Story

 The game begins with Tony Soprano offering Salvatore "Big Pussy" Bonpensiero's son Joey LaRocca (the player character) a place in the Mafia after discovering that he's become a petty thief and punk.
-While working as a bouncer in the Bada Bing, Joey accidentally beats a man to death after he insults Paulie.
-The victim turns out to be Mario Buscetta, the nephew of Angelo Buscetta.
-Angelo is the boss of the Philadelphia mob.
-Angie orders a hit on Joey, but Joey kills the hitman during a rooftop chase.
-However, Tony then forces him to whack his friend Reggie after he and Silvio conclude that some kind of punishment is necessary.
+While dealing with a rude customer, Joey accidentally bludgeons the man to death and has to hastily dispose of the body with fellow associate Reggie.
+The victim turns out to be Mario Buscetta, nephew of Angelo "Angie" Buscetta, the boss of the Philadelphia mob.
+Angie orders his bodyguard to whack Joey, but the latter manages to overpower and kill the assassin.
+However, Tony insists that Angie have some form of satisfaction, so Joey, against his wishes, is forced to whack Reggie at his apartment.